Aftermath (Rolling Stones album)

-Aftermath is a studio album by the English rock band the Rolling Stones.
+Aftermath is the fourth studio album by the English rock band the Rolling Stones.
 The group recorded the album at RCA Studios in California in December 1965 and March 1966, during breaks between their international tours.
-It was released in the United Kingdom on 15 April 1966 by Decca Records and in the United States in late June or early July 1966 by London Records.
+It was released in the United Kingdom on 15 April 1966 by Decca Records and in the United States in late June by London Records.
 It is the band's fourth British and sixth American studio album, and closely follows a series of international hit singles that helped bring the Stones newfound wealth and fame rivalling that of their contemporaries the Beatles.

 Aftermath is considered by music scholars to be an artistic breakthrough for the Rolling Stones.
 It is their first album to consist entirely of original compositions, all of which were credited to Mick Jagger and Keith Richards.
-Brian Jones reemerged as a key contributor and experimented with instruments not usually associated with popular music, including the sitar, Appalachian dulcimer, Japanese koto and marimbas, as well as playing guitar and harmonica.
+The band's original leader Brian Jones reemerged as a key contributor and experimented with instruments not usually associated with popular music, including the sitar, Appalachian dulcimer, Japanese koto and marimbas, as well as playing guitar and harmonica.
 Along with Jones' instrumental textures, the Stones incorporated a wider range of chords and stylistic elements beyond their Chicago blues and R&B influences, such as pop, folk, country, psychedelia, Baroque and Middle Eastern music.
-Influenced by intense love affairs and a demanding touring itinerary, Jagger and Richards wrote the album around psychodramatic themes of love, sex, desire, power and dominance, hate, obsession, modern society and rock stardom.
+Influenced by intense love affairs, tensions within the group and a demanding touring itinerary, Jagger and Richards wrote the album around psychodramatic themes of love, sex, desire, power and dominance, hate, obsession, modern society and rock stardom.
 Women feature as prominent characters in their often dark, sarcastic, casually offensive lyrics.